twni2016/pomdp-baselines/readme.md

 # Recurrent Model-Free RL is a Strong Baseline for Many POMDPs
 Welcome to the POMDP world!

 This repo provides some simple baselines for POMDPs, specifically the **recurrent model-free RL**, on the benchmarks in **several subareas of POMDPs** (including meta RL, robust RL, and generalization in RL) for the following paper:

 Paper: [arXiv](https://arxiv.org/abs/2110.05038) Numeric Results and Figures: [google drive](https://drive.google.com/file/d/18l9Y4N8zPRdGBnx8oSELiQcoReF7V4wP/view?usp=sharing) Web: [Site](https://sites.google.com/view/pomdp-baselines)

 by [Tianwei Ni](https://twni2016.github.io/), [Benjamin Eysenbach](https://ben-eysenbach.github.io/) and [Ruslan Salakhutdinov](http://www.cs.cmu.edu/~rsalakhu/).

-## TODO List
+## CHANGE LOG
 Note that current repo should be run smoothly.

-Below todo lists are for more functionalities and more user-friendly, and any suggestions on code refactor are welcome (e.g. via pull request):
+DONE:
+* Dec 2021: fix [seed reproducibility issue](envs/readme.md) for gym v0.18 (but not for SunBlaze)
+* Nov 2021: add Markovian and Oracle policies training

+TODO:
-- **Add MORE command-line arguments to overwrite the configuration file**
+- Add MORE command-line arguments to overwrite the configuration file
 - Upload more log csv files and plotting scripts
 - Add documentation on our main code and log csv files